ombreapp/ombre-docs/Ombre - AI Fashion Size Recommendation/README.md

 ## Introduction
-Our Garment Size Recommender is a machine learning system built based on the real-world dataset.
+AI Fashion Size Recommender is a machine learning system built based on the real-world dataset.
 If you're looking to purchase clothings online but unsure of your size, this recommender is for you.

 ## API Usage

+### RapidAPI
+You can find our API here: [Link](https://rapidapi.com/OmbreRapid/api/ombre-ai-fashion-size-recommendation/)

 ### Endpoint
 ```